simcesplatform/Grid-Congestion-Management/README.md

 # Grid
-The Grid-RealTime component performs power flow for real time grid monitoring.
+The Grid component performs power flow for monitoring of the grid state in real-time.